workdowg/TF700t-AKBI/README.md

 **Prerequisites:**

-1- A working CROMi-X 5.4 w/ that10 or Zombi-Pop install on INTERNAL SD (no f2fs,data2fs or rom2sd)
+1- A working CROMi-X 5.4 w/ that10, Zombi-Pop or KatKiss install on INTERNAL SD (no f2fs,data2fs or rom2sd)

 2- A terminal emulator app (tested on Android Terminal Emulator)